nikitavoloboev/data/docs/tools/tools.md

 Tools I use & like are mentioned in [my workflow](../sharing/my-workflow.md).
 [Toolhunt](https://www.toolhunt.dev/) has a nice tools list.
 [Uses This](https://usesthis.com/) does nice interviews on tools people use.

+One of my favorite things in life is building little tools for solving even the tiniest of frictions I experience in life.

 ## Other

 - [Ultra](https://ultra.tf/) - Multi-media smart canvas for your mind. ([Tweet](https://twitter.com/raunofreiberg/status/1457710330495356929))